A Long Journey

 “ok, ok.
 I can see you don’t care too much for that story.
 But I feel like you will like this one.”

-Fain adjusted himself, leant over his knees, and began his story.
+Fain adjusted himself, leaned over his knees, and began his story.

 “Have you ever been told the story of those who lived here before we came along?”

 “No, I know nothing about this island.
-Other than it is ridiculously tiny as far as islands goes.”
+Other than it is ridiculously tiny as far as islands go.”